xor2003/pytest_deduplicate/README.md

 # pytest_deduplicate

-Finds duplicate tests based on same code coverage.

-Useful in case if unit tests were generated automatically based on funciton input/output information using available big amount of input data. (for example using https://github.com/laffra/auger) This tool groups each test based on hash of it's code coverage.
+The pytest_deduplicate is designed to identify duplicate unit tests that have the same code coverage.
+It can be particularly useful when unit tests are automatically generated based on input/output information for a function, using a large amount of available input data (for example, with the help of the auger library).

-Just call unit testing using this tool and it will collect code coverage for each test and produce list of duplicate tests.
-False-positives possible if for example there are regular expressions the coverage will be same in this case.
+This tool groups each test together based on the hash of its code coverage.
+By invoking unit testing with this tool, it will collect code coverage for each test and generate a list of duplicate tests.
+However, it is important to note that false-positives may occur if, for example, there are regular expressions involved, as the code coverage in such cases may appear the same.

+To use the pytest_deduplicate , simply call:

     ./_deduplicate_tests.py .

 Example: